r6mez/Flash-Sale-API/README.md

 ## Used
-PHP 8.5, MySQL for db, Redis for cache, PHPUnit for sequential testing testing + bash script for parallel testing.
+PHP 8.5, Laravel 12, MySQL for db, Redis for cache, PHPUnit for sequential testing testing + bash script for parallel testing.

 ## API Endpoints